Live at Wembley (Babymetal album): Background

-On August 26, 2015, Babymetal announced a headline show at Wembley Arena, set for April 2, 2016, marking the first time a Japanese band headlined a show at the venue.
-Tickets were made available on September 5, 2015.
+On 26 August 2015, Babymetal announced a headline show at Wembley Arena, set for 2 April 2016, marking the first time a Japanese band headlined a show at the venue.
+Tickets were made available on 5 September 2015.
 Su-metal mentioned in an interview the importance of the United Kingdom's audience to the band, and the response to the headlining show.

 "We visited Wembley Arena for the first time last June or July to see a show and said, 'It would be great if we can play at big venues like this place.'
 It was like a dream, so when we heard the news that the Babymetal show is confirmed at Wembley, we were flabbergasted.
 I thought, 'This is not a dream!'"

 Later that year, the band announced a new studio album, Metal Resistance, and the Babymetal World Tour 2016: Legend Metal Resistance, confirming the performance at Wembley Arena as the first tour date.
 Su-metal further commented after the announcement, "We are looking forward to meeting our fans abroad again next year at Wembley Arena right after the release of our second album, so you can expect to hear our new songs for the very first time live there!!"
 Approximately 12,000 people ultimately attended the show, and the band set a venue record for the most merchandise sold in a day.

-On September 14, 2016, a video album release was announced on the band's official website, in a DVD edition, a Blu-ray edition, and a "The One" fanclub-exclusive box set set for release on November 23, 2016.
-A trailer was released for the album on November 11, 2016, which simultaneously confirmed a live album release to be available in Japan on December 28, 2016, and in the United Kingdom on December 9 and December 30, in physical and digital formats, respectively.
+On 14 September 2016, a video album release was announced on the band's official website, in a DVD edition, a Blu-ray edition, and a "The One" fanclub-exclusive box set set for release on 23 November 2016.
+A trailer was released for the album on 11 November 2016, which simultaneously confirmed a live album release to be available in Japan on 28 December 2016, and in the United Kingdom on 9 December and 30 December, in physical and digital formats, respectively.
 Initial pressings of the video release included a commemorative sticker, and those of the live album release in Japan came in a sleeve jacket cover.
 The video album would later be released digitally online for download and streaming, along with the shows Live at Tokyo Dome and Live: Legend I, D, Z Apocalypse.
-The album was later re-released on September 8, 2021 in vinyl format to commemorate the band's tenth anniversary.
+The album was later re-released on 8 September 2021 in vinyl format to commemorate the band's tenth anniversary.